Last Updated: 7/2/20 | July 2nd, 2020

 But Laos was more expensive than I thought.

 At first, I thought I was doing something wrong.
 Was I missing something?
+Was I just being oblivious to super cheap Laos?

 When I travel, I try to uncover as many inexpensive ways to experience a destination as possible.
 But Laos was leaving me stumped.

-But after speaking with some local writers, I realized that I hadn’t missed anything.
+But, after speaking with some local writers, I realized that I hadn’t missed anything.
 There’s a reason Laos is slightly more expensive when compared to the rest of Southeast Asia.

 Few things here are locally produced and, because the country is landlocked, it has to import almost everything.
 That raises prices for goods, services, and transportation.
 When combined with little domestic food production and higher petrol prices, you have the recipe for a country with higher-than-average prices for the region.